 Pay Attention to the Quantity

 Dosage is important when taking CBD for sleep.
 The product should clearly mark the number of milligrams contained in the bottle.
 In French’s experience, a single dose of CBD oil is one to three milligrams per ten lbs. of body weight.
 For sleep, French recommends the higher end of that spectrum to receive the most sedating effects of CBD.
 Dosage around CBD for sleep is not a one-size-fits-all model, however.
-Be sure to listen to your body and modify dosage as needed.
+Be sure to listen to your body and modify the dosage as needed.

 Patience pays off when introducing CBD oil to your new sleep regimen.
 “When people come in with sleep problems, we want to supplement CBD to their current regimen.
 Then, slightly decrease their sleeping medications over a period of a couple weeks until they are just taking CBD,” explained French.
-“It has been life changing for people.
+“It has been life-changing for people.
 They are not drowsy during the day, and CBD does not do harm to the liver like Tylenol and Aspirin.”Again, it is important to note, dosages and timing of the benefits will vary slightly among each person.
-When experimenting with CBD oil for sleep, take note of your body’s response, not only in the quality of sleep you are receiving, but in the alertness of your day.
+When experimenting with CBD oil for sleep, take note of your body’s response, not only in the quality of sleep you are receiving but in the alertness of your day.